Fermat-ORG/fermat-framework/README-GUI.md

 ### Modules

- A GUI component in Fermat is divided into 2 Plug-ins, the graphic interfaces and the module of such interface, is the one that has the following funtionalities:
+ A GUI component in Fermat is divided into 2 Plug-ins, the graphic interfaces and the module of such interfaces, is the one that has the following functionalities:
-* Works as a connection between the Plug-ins of the platform, cosuming the services that they provide.
+* It works as a connection between the Plug-ins of the platform, cosuming the services that they provide.
 * It covers the logic of the presentation, gathering, organizing and grouping Plug-in data.

 ----------------------